autometrics-dev/autometrics-rs/README.md

 ### `#[autometrics]` Macro

-For most use cases, you can simply add the `#[autometrics]` attribute to any function you want to collect metrics for.
+Add the `#[autometrics]` attribute to any function or `impl` block you want to collect metrics for.

 We recommend using it for any important function in your code base (HTTP handlers, database calls, etc), possibly excluding simple utilities that are infallible or have negligible execution time.

 ### Result Type Labels